general-repositories/pdf2db/README.md

 ## Features:

 	Plugin designed to work with UltimateMember
-	When creating a new upload form, meta-key must be set to 'onward_resume_file'
+	When creating a new upload form, meta-key must be set to 'onward_jobs_resume'

 	Utilizes PDFParser to stringify uploaded PDF file to the user metadata
 	String is sanitized before upload to metadata